don-ferris/SovrIT-PTI-Platform/SOVRIT_CANON.md

 It is not a cloud replacement.

+A Personal Technology Infrastructure is more than a collection of self-hosted services.
+It is an infrastructure that supports the ongoing activities of a person’s life.

 SovrIT is a unified, encrypted, geographically distributed, highly-available Personal Technology Infrastructure designed to preserve the digital sovereignty of the household it serves.